danotavio/FrontendMentor-Order-summary-card/README.md

 - Improve mobile experience
 ### Useful resources

-- [Example resource 1](https://tailwindcss.com/docs/responsive-design) - This helped by allowing me to use Tailwind
+- [Tailwind Documentation](https://tailwindcss.com/docs/responsive-design) - This helped by allowing me to use Tailwind